Vignesh1625/Vignesh1625/README.md

 🌱 Continuously learning and advancing in Deep Learning, Development, and Programming.
 ✍️ In my free time, I develop applications and do freelance work.
 ✉️ Feel free to email at [eligetivignesh@gmail.com](mailto:eligetivignesh@gmail.com).
 I’ll get back to you as soon as possible.
-📄 Check out my [Portfolio](https://vignesh1625.github.io/Vignesh1625/) for more details about me.
+📄 Check out my [My Website](https://vignesh1625.github.io/Vignesh1625/) for more details about me.
 I'm always open to feedback and suggestions.

 ___